threefoldtech/digital_me/README.md

 ### Packages

 DigitalMe already have some basic packages like (orderbook, dm_base, ..etc).
-DigitalMe package must contain `dm_config.toml` file which contains some info about the package and can be enabled from there.
+DigitalMe package must contain `dm_package.toml` file which contains some info about the package and can be enabled from there.

 The [package loader](https://github.com/threefoldtech/digital_me/blob/development_960/DigitalMeLib/servers/digitalme/Package.py)
-tries to load from directories (gedis `actors`, flask `blueprints`, `chatflows`, zdb `models`, ....etc) and use `dm_config.toml` also to load extra data.
+tries to load from directories (gedis `actors`, flask `blueprints`, `chatflows`, zdb `models`, ....etc) and use `dm_package.toml` also to load extra data.